SciFi Round Fifteen: Gender Roles in SciFi & Fantasy

-A brief review of terminology: humans are a species with significant sexual dimorphism, and most but not all people can be conveniently called women or men.
+A brief review of terminology: humans are a species with significant sexual dimorphism, but neither biological sex nor gender identity are binary qualities.
+That is, most but not all humans can be conveniently called women or men.
 But most human societies also have non-equal gender roles: people are assigned to a gender and stereotyped into a particular set of behaviors on that basis.
 A lot of merchandise and even words are gender-coded as well.
 The details of how gender roles are assigned differ greatly from one culture to another.

 The problem I’m considering here is how such stereotypes and gender-coding are reflected in sci-fi and fantasy works.
 This matters because gender roles as portrayed in media affect how we understand gender roles in real life.
 And gender stereotyping is a serious social problem.
 We’ve touched on this before, but the basic point is that restrictions on people’s perceived abilities solely based on gender are wrong and put artificial limits on what we can do.

 Right now, a lot of gender role codification centers on artificially limiting what women are allowed to do – sometimes in the form of obvious sexism and sometimes more subtly.
-This set of patriarchal patterns causes a lot of problems for women in everyday life, and also for men and for any other categories we may assign people to.
+This set of patriarchal patterns causes a lot of problems for women in everyday life, and also for men and for people of all other genders or no gender at all.
 And while there have been some efforts to counter this in various media, patriarchal patterns are far too common in fiction.

 Examples of the Problem

-Gene Roddenberry wanted the society of the Federation in Star Trek to reflect a future nearly-utopian ideal, and made the crew of the Enterprise multicultural and also included female characters in serious heroic roles.
+Gene Roddenberry wanted the society of the Federation in Star Trek to reflect a future nearly-utopian ideal, and made the crew of the Enterprise multicultural and also included women as characters in serious heroic roles.
 The original second-in-command of the Enterprise was a woman, “Number One”, an intelligent and capable commander who takes charge of the ship while Captain Christopher Pike is not on board.
-But the character was rejected by NBC executives, who felt that a female senior officer would be rejected by 1960s American TV audiences.
+But the character was rejected by NBC executives, who felt that a show with a woman as a senior officer would be rejected by 1960s American TV audiences (Edit: That Majel Barrett was Roddenberry’s girlfriend when she was cast as Number One is a problem, but not the one we’re considering here).
 Roddenberry did still include Uhura on the main cast, so the egalitarian message was not entirely killed, but there are still many gender-role problems with Star Trek.
-The uniform uniforms from the pilot were changed to be impractically gender-coded; James Kirk goes around seducing/being seduced by anyone of any species as long as they are attractive and female; and many episodes are loaded with Unfortunate Implications.
+The uniform uniforms from the pilot were changed to be impractically gender-coded; James Kirk goes around seducing/being seduced by anyone of any species as long as they are attractive and identify as a woman; and many episodes are loaded with Unfortunate Implications.
 The later series are somewhat better, but even during Voyager the Federation’s society is not actually entirely egalitarian.
 So while Star Trek included attempts at defying gender stereotyping, that was limited and significantly stymied.

 Let me make the causality clear here.
 It’s not that writers of fiction or their editors, agents, and employers seek to advocate gender stereotyping of people and gender coding of behavior, at least not much of the time.
 Sometimes, a writer may want to illustrate the importance an egalitarian society – by either positive egalitarian examples or negative gender-stereotyped ones – and is forced to edit their work for better marketing (see the Star Trek examples).
 And often the writers are simply writing something without thinking about the assumptions they are putting into their character design and world-building.
 But not intending to enforce harmful stereotypes doesn’t magically erase the problem of their existence.
 We need to be aware of the problem and correct for the resulting biases.